-After doing the first steps using SOFiSTiK FEA – you will undoubtedly come to the point asking yourself about the meaning of the processed modules.
+After doing the first steps using SOFiSTiK FEA – you will undoubtedly come to the point of asking yourself about the meaning of the processed modules.

-The list below should give you an overview and rough explanation of the most relevant modules.
+The list below should give you an overview and a rough explanation of the most relevant modules.
 Giving you a detailed description would go beyond the scope of this post.
 So, stay tuned for the following posts!